Leoka2000/BioNexus-s-Website/README.md

 - Stores React components that are being shared throughout the application.

 ### 3. src/assets
-- stores images that will be used in the application
+- Stores images that will be used in the application

  ## React Hooks: